 Throughout the process of determining fault, it’s possible your insurance company may request more information.
 They may ask you to furnish a copy of the police report, or they may have a question about the damage done to your car or any personal injuries.
 Responding to any questions as soon as possible prevents unnecessary delays in processing your claim.

 Whether you’ve been in an accident or not, it’s important to make sure you find the most affordable car insurance to protect yourself in the future.
 If you need affordable, reliable car insurance, look no further than the trustworthy pros at Altra Insurance Services.
-We can take care of a variety of your insurance needs, including motorcycle, homeowners, and business insurance.
+We can take care of a variety of your insurance needs, including motorcycle, homeowners, business and car insurance Chula Vista.
 Give us a call today at (800) 719-9972 to find out more about our high-quality insurance products and impeccable service.